Welcome to the researcher portal!

 Please complete this form to request an approval letter for either an already approved protocol, an in-process filed eIRB protocol, or for a protocol for which you need a “.118 determination letter” to satisfy a federal sponsor’s funding requirements.
 A .118 determination letter is a letter from the IRB that you receive.
 It states that your study will involve research with human subjects but the protocol cannot be fully developed yet and it lacks immediate plans for the involvement of human subjects.
 You do not need a fully complete eIRB application to receive a .118 determination letter; you must, however, have initiated the application, uploaded the grant application to the supporting documentation, and provided a brief sketch of the scope of research, planned activities, and targeted populations by filling out the eIRB’s Title, Description, and Populations tabs.
 When requesting a .118 determination letter the other parts of the eIRB application may remain blank.

 Report Unanticipated or Adverse Events

 Your IRB materials, once approved by the IRB, are the blueprint of your study.
 You are expected to follow the IRB approved research protocol, and use only IRB approved materials when conducting your research.
-Additionally it is expected that you cultivate a climate of voluntariness and transparency (as appropriate) with your participants.
-Any unapproved departure from your approved IRB protocol, departure from ethical practices, or implementation of research with human subjects without appropriate IRB approval is considered non-compliance.
+Additionally, it is expected that you cultivate a climate of voluntariness and transparency (as appropriate) with your participants.
+Any unapproved departure from your approved IRB protocol, a departure from ethical practices, or implementation of research with human subjects without appropriate IRB approval is considered noncompliance.